Services

 • Leadership potential, with diversity, equity, inclusion, and Indigenous participation considered an asset

-• If several selected candidates choose the same host institution, priority goes to the highest-ranked candidates; the committee also considers the number of scientists already assigned there and the host institution’s rank on the applicant’s list
+• If several selected candidates choose the same host institution, priority goes to the highest-ranked candidates; the committee also considers the diversity of host institutions and the host institution's rank on the applicant's list

 How to apply

-• Prepare one PDF containing all mandatory elements and name it Nom_Prénom-SKA-Candidature scientifique.docx
+• Prepare a single PDF containing all required elements and follow the filename Nom_Prénom-SKA-Candidature scientifique.docx

 • Email the application to Bureau-SKA-Office@nrc-cnrc.gc.ca